 Do you host a large VBS program each year?
 How will the new space you’re designing accommodate those needs?
 If your church wants to grow their small group programs, make sure you have space where small groups can gather with comfortable seating and privacy.
 Weddings are an additional source of income for most churches.
 If your large sanctuary doesn’t provide an intimate space for weddings, you may want to consider a space that can hold a few hundred people that doubles as a wedding venue.

-Sandbar Architecture has the Experience in Church Architecture
+Sandbar Architecture Has Experience In Church Architecture

-As an experienced church architecture team, we have helped many building committees create spaces that suit their unique needs.
+As an experienced church architect team, we have helped many building committees create spaces that suit their unique needs.
 We also have multiple checklists so that we can bring up some items that aren’t always on the building committee’s wish list but are needs for the new space.
 Call us today at (727) 308-1773 or click here to request your initial consultation.